Anyass3/dmt-integrate/README.md

 target: user
 ```

-- `app_base` where the app will be mounted on the url path, for example: `localhost:7777/dmt-search`
+- `base` where the app will be mounted on the url path, for example: `localhost:7777/dmt-search`
 - `build` directory with frontend result which is synced into `~/.dmt/user/apps` (user) or `~/.dmt-here/apps` (device)
 - `target` `device` or `user`

+### DMT hook

 If installable app has a `dmt` directory then this is synced to `~/.dmt/user/apps/[app_name]/dmt`.
 This directory contains `index.js` which is integrated into DMT ENGINE.
+This directory is called DMT hook and should be used for backend logic, not to serve the frontend or things like that (for that use SSR handler).

 If there is any other tasks that need to be performed after building the app and syncing over the artefacts and any hook (`dmt` subdir), then these tasks can be specified in `dmt-customize` script which will run at this point.
 It will run from the perspective of installed app (current directory will be `~/.dmt/user/apps/[app_name]`).

-See example in [svelte-demo](https://github.com/dmtsys/svelte-demo).
+### SSR handler

 Installable apps can return ssr handler from `index.js`: